mk12/sicp/notes/lecture.md

 ### Software engineering

-- We have been creating a sequence of layers of language.
 - The methodology (or mythology) of software engineering is this: figure out your task, break it into three sub-tasks, and repeat for each sub-task.
 Work your way up to the top and you'll end up with this beautiful edifice.
 - Each of these nodes in the tree is supposed to fit perfectly into the whole thing.
 - The Henderson example didn't work like that.
-- Instead, we had a sequence of layers of language.
-Each layer depends on the layers beneath it, but it can't see their details because there is an abstraction barrier in the way.
+Instead, we had a sequence of layers of language.
+Each layer depended on the layers beneath it, but it couldn't see their details because there was an abstraction barrier in the way.

 > So what you have is, at each level, the objects that are being talked about are the things that were erected at the previous level. [@3a.p16]

 - With the top-down tree, each part does a specific task.
 - In the Henderson example, we had a full range of linguistic power at each level.
-Each level does a whole range of things, not a single task.
+Each level did a whole range of things, not a single task.
-- This makes the system more robust, meaning that changes are easy to make and the system can adapt to them.
+- This makes the system more robust: easier to adapt to changes.
-- A small change in the top-down tree might cause the whole thing to fall down unless you reconstruct it.
+- A small change in the top-down tree might cause the whole thing to fall down.
 - We are talking about levels of language rather than a strict hierarchy.
 Each level has its own vocabulary.

 ::: highlight